-Bake pie for 40 minutes, rotating half way through baking.
-Continue baking, shielding the exposed nuts with aluminum foil if they threaten to burn (see instructions for fashioning a foil shield in the intro above).
+Bake pie for 40 minutes, rotating halfway through baking.
+Continue baking, shielding the exposed nuts with aluminum foil if they threaten to burn (see instructions for fashioning a foil shield above).
 When finished, the filling should be slightly jiggly, but mostly set and puffed slightly, about 1 hour total.
 The filling should register between 175 and 180°F (79 to 82°C) on an instant-read thermometer.
 Allow the pie to cool at room temperature for at least 2 hours and up to overnight before serving.

 |Nutrition Facts (per serving)|

 |% Daily Value*|